PTE Listening Fill in the Blanks Practice

 When doing PTE listening fill in the blanks practice keep your eyes on the blanks as the audio plays and follow along with the text.
 This helps you stay synced with the recording and improves your ability to catch the exact word when it's spoken.

 You must type the missing words exactly as you hear them.
 Spelling mistakes result in no marks, even if the word is correct in meaning.
 Practice writing down words as you hear them to build accuracy and speed.
+Practice smarter with Gurully's AI-powered PTE test to get better results.

 This task tests both listening and reading skills.
 If you miss a word in the audio, use the surrounding context in the sentence to guess what might fit grammatically and logically.